opensafely-core/airlock/docs/explanation/workflow-and-permissions.md

 files can no longer be withdrawn through this mechanism.
 If it is necessary to withdraw a file in this case, please refer to the documentation for [reporting a data breach](https://docs.opensafely.org/releasing-files/#reporting-a-data-breach).

+## Updating files
+Files can only be updated by the author of the request, and only during the Pending or Returned states.
+This means that if a request is in the Submitted or Reviewed states, the output checking team must return the request to the author in order for files to be updated.
+Updating a file will reset any reviews associated with that file.